The Asian American Federation drives change for

 Read the full bio

-Joo Han is the Deputy Director of the organization and plays an integral role in guiding AAF’s programs, including mental health work and community-centered safety initiatives.
+Joo Han is Interim Co-Executive Director of the organization and plays an integral role in guiding AAF’s programs, including mental health work and community-centered safety initiatives.
 As an internal leader of the organization, Ms. Han has directed the organization’s work focused on mental health, community safety, and capacity-building, empowering service providers and community leaders to become catalysts for change within their communities.

 Han also oversees the organization’s funding initiatives that provide Asian American focused groups with financial support and capacity development in high-need sectors.
 For the past nine years, Ms. Han has spearheaded transformational work that benefits vulnerable pan-Asian immigrant communities, setting up and funding innovative projects, working with community leaders, providers, counselors and front-line nonprofit staff to systematize knowledge sharing and best practices.